mitre-cyber-academy/ctf-scoreboard-archive/README.md

 1. Install ruby.
 2. In your terminal run `gem install bundle`
 3. Run `bundle install`
-4. Run `bundle exec rails s`
+4. Install postgres to your system
-5. Open the webpage shown in your terminal from the last command in your browser.
+5. Run 'bundle exec rake db:create'
-6. Install postgres to your system
+6. Run 'bundle exec rake db:schema:load'
-8. Run 'bundle exec rake db:create'
+7. Run `bundle exec rails s`
-9. Run 'bundle exec rake db:schema:load'
+8. Open the webpage shown in your terminal from the last command in your browser.

 ### How to Run with Docker